MieuxVoter/majority-judgment-api-python/README.md

 Then launch the dockers with:

-`sudo docker-compose --profile all --env-file .env.local up -d `
+`docker compose --profile all --env-file .env.local up -d`

+Note that you can use the `profile` called `dashboard` if you only need Metabase, `image` if you only need to store images, or `backup` for restic.

 You certainly want to apply databases migrations with:

-`sudo docker/migrate.sh`
+`docker/migrate.sh`

 ## Run the tests